michelleamesquita/url-finder/README.md

   `java -jar jython-standalone-2.7.2.jar -m pip install beautifulsoup4`

-4. Open Burpsuite, goto Extender -> Options -> Python Environment, set the Location of Jython Jar is `C:\jython2.7.2\jython.jar`, and the Folder for loading modules is `C:\jython2.7.1`.
+4. Open Burpsuite, go to Extender -> Options -> Python Environment, set the Location of Jython Jar is `C:\jython2.7.2\jython.jar`, and the Folder for loading modules is `C:\jython2.7.2`.
-5. Download this tool, Open Burpsuite, goto Extender -> Extensions -> Add -> Choose the beautifier.py.
+5. Download this tool, Open Burpsuite, go to Extender -> Extensions -> Add -> Choose the beautifier.py.

 ### Screenshot
 ![messageEditorTab](img/img.png)